Simple Crochet Star Pattern

 If you are wondering how to crochet a star, you are in the right place and don’t worry, it’s easy!

 That’s it!
-The stars are only two rounds and the only difference between them is the starting round.
+They’re only two rounds and the only difference between them is the starting round.

 These small stars are wonderful scrap yarn busters.
 The smallest stars with baby weight yarn took less than 0.1 ounces of yarn and the bulky yarn stars took around 0.5 ounces.
 I had so much fun working through my scraps, I couldn’t stop!

-I’ve made the stars with cotton yarn, acrylic yarn, and even fuzzy yarn.
-Once you get used to crochet the stars, even making them with fuzzy yarn becomes easy.
+I’ve made the them with cotton yarn, acrylic yarn, and even fuzzy yarn.
+Once you get used to crocheting the stars, even making them with fuzzy yarn becomes easy.

 If you hang them like in the crochet star wall hanging, the whole thing can be used as a modern wall hanging or in a nursery as a mobile.